★ Investing Strategy Research & Guides ★

 They base most value investing systems on a few simple principles, which makes it easy for ordinary people to grasp those strategies.
 Almost anybody can understand Graham’s rule: “Does it Make Money?”

-Plus, Graham’s concepts, like Mr. Market, successfully teach investing philosophies to ordinary people.
-The Mr. Market character is an insane salesman who sometimes peddles a new Porsche for $100 and occasionally tries to sell junk cars for $100,000.
+Plus, Graham’s concepts, like those of Mr. Market, successfully teach investing philosophies to ordinary people.
+Mr. Market’s character is an insane salesman who sometimes peddles a new Porsche for $100 and occasionally tries to sell junk cars for $100,000.

 Through Mr. Market, Graham teaches that the market is irrational and impossible to comprehend.
 Yet Graham shows how anybody can take advantage of Mr. Market’s lunacy.